Mylaana/AresExpedition/README.md

 ## Nice to have for v1
 ### Non-Critical Bug :
 Escape keyboard not exiting card builder selection
-Expression has changed on client refresh with all the player pannel if something moves (VP increased with arklight, any gain)

 ### Refactoring :
 Websocket: remove the global channel and switch to multiple sendings on private ones